nautes-labs/website/src/en/guide/user-guide/project.md

 By maintaining [products](product.md) and projects, you can build management units consistent with the microservice architecture of your products.

-A project corresponds to a microservice, and each project have its own code repositories.
+A project corresponds to a microservice, and each project has its own code repositories.
 You can integrate and deploy projects using Kubernetes clusters, and store versioned artifacts in artifact repositories.
 A product can contain multiple projects.

 Support both [Command Line](deploy-an-application.md#prepare-runtime-environment) and API for maintaining projects.